VlxtIykg/Eris-bot/README.md

 This is purely for me to learn the extent of eris until interactions are forced.

+# To do list
+-Pending: Trying to fix command not being detected
+-Completed: Trying to understand why items being added by the event is not being read as a command whereas the help command registers?
+    > this.client.items.set() adds it to the collection items which requires the command check that gets the args to check if item exists
+    > this.client.commands.set() adds it as a command so it can be ran by just -commandName

-# Process of what has been done
+# Process of what has been done the past 8 days

 I haven't uploaded to github in 8 days.
 Today is May 8 2022, what I have done is